• Skip to primary navigation

 Floor Flatness for 12×24 tiles

 Bigger tiles require flatter floors.
-Tile industry standards say that your floor should not deviate more than 1/8 inch in 10ft for large format tile.
+Tile industry standards say that your floor should not deviate more than 1/8 inch in 10 feet for large format tile.
 [3]

-Since most floors aren’t that flat it means that you will have to do some extra work to get it flat enough before you install your tile underlayment.
+Since most floors aren’t that flat, you will have to do some extra work to get it flat enough before you install your tile underlayment.

 The flatter your floor is, the easier it will be to tile over it.

-Two different kinds of tile in a vertical, “straight-lay” or “stacked” pattern
+Two different colors of 12×24 tiles installed in a non-offset, or straight-lay, tile pattern

 How to cut 12×24 tiles?